Marktawa/blog-strapi-doc/ARTICLE.md

 module.exports = nextConfig
 ```

-## Step 8: Create Home Page for blog
+## Create Home Page for Blog

-In this step, you will create a home page for your blog frontend.
-The home page in this case will display a list of all the articles.
+​​You will create a home page for your blog frontend in this step.
+In this case, the home page will display a list of all the articles.

 ### Add `page.tsx` file